-Although it had a foray into the world of graphic adventures with Mystery House (1980), the company that would later become part of Activision had no real background in the world of terror.
-Therefore, based on other popular installations such as 11th hour and 7th guest, Shivers saw the light.
+Although it had a foray into the world of graphic adventures with Mystery House (1980), the company that would later become part of Activision had no background in the world of terror.
+Therefore, based on other popular installations such as the 11th hour and 7th guest, Shivers saw the light.

-If you are a point and click fan and want to face a real challenge, climb the hills of Mt.
+If you are a point-and-click fan and want to face a real challenge, climb the hills of Mt.
 Pleasant, enter the doors of Professor Windlenot's Museum of the Strange and Unusual, and prepare yourself for a challenge that will go from the mathematical to the psychological.
 If you don't want to take such a long journey, you can download it here and play it now!

 Review by: Gustavo

 Windows 3.x version - Language: English - Size: 356.07 MbDownload for Mac

 Windows 3.x version 1.2 - Language: English - Size: 356.51 Mb